Axway/streams-open-docs/content/en/docs/install/_index.md

     export NAMESPACE="my-namespace"
     kubectl create secret generic streams-database-secret --from-file=KEYFILE=keyfile -n ${NAMESPACE}
     ```
-    * Set the [Helm parameters](#helm-parameters) `mariadb.tls.enabled` to `false`.
+    * Set the [Helm parameters](#helm-parameters) `embeddedMariadb.tls.enabled` to `false`.

 ###### Disable MariaDB security features

 To disable MariaDB encryption **and** TLS, you must set the following [Helm parameters](#helm-parameters):

-* `mariadb.tls.enabled` and `mariadb.encryption.enabled` to `false`
+* `embeddedMariadb.tls.enabled` and `embeddedMariadb.encryption.enabled` to `false`
-* `mariadb.master.extraEnvVarsSecret` and `mariadb.slave.extraEnvVarsSecret` to `null`
+* `embeddedMariadb.master.extraEnvVarsSecret` and `embeddedMariadb.slave.extraEnvVarsSecret` to `null`

 {{< alert title="Note" >}}
 Not recommended for production.
 {{< /alert >}}

 ### Kafka settings
 By default, a Kafka cluster is automatically installed on your K8s cluster with the Streams Helm chart.
 But using an external one is recommended for production.

-To disable the Kafka installation, you can specify `--set kafka.enabled=false` in the Helm Chart installation command.
+To disable the Kafka installation, you can specify `--set embeddedKafka.enabled=false` in the Helm Chart installation command.

 Then, according to your choice, configure your [externalized Kafka](#externalized-kafka-configuration) or your [automatically installed Kafka](#embedded-kafka-configuration).

 #### Externalized Kafka configuration

 You must provide information to the Streams installation.
-You should specify `--set externalKafka.bootstrapServers="my.kafka.broker.1:port\,my.broker.2:port[...]"` in the Helm Chart installation command.
+You should specify `--set externalizedKafka.bootstrapServers="my.kafka.broker.1:port\,my.broker.2:port[...]"` in the Helm Chart installation command.

 ##### Externalized Kafka security settings